Speaker McCarthy leads first border trip in his new role. Critics call it a photo op

 A week from today, Chairman Jim Jordan, R-Ohio, will lead a House Judiciary Committee field hearing in Yuma, Ariz., more than 200 miles west of McCarthy's Thursday visit.
 So far, only Republicans have confirmed they'll be attending next week's hearing.
 For now, Democratic members tell NPR they have declined to attend the southern border field hearings that are planned.

-Yesterday, subcommittees for House Oversight and House Energy and Commerce panels held a joint field hearing in the Weslaco, Texas border community near McAllen with only Republican lawmakers in attendance.
+Earlier this week, subcommittees for House Oversight and House Energy and Commerce panels held a joint field hearing in the Weslaco, Texas border community near McAllen with Republican and Democratic lawmakers in attendance.
 More field hearings in the border region are expected in the future, the senior Republican aide told NPR.

 Already, the full House Judiciary and Oversight committees held their own Capitol hearings on the border in their first two weeks of meetings.